 New revenue streams for 2018 include Book Depository shopping link referrals and coin donation via Coin Dragon machines.
 We also accept Bitcoin and Flattr microdonations.

 Reporters Without Borders, the Committee to Protect Journalists, the International Federation of Journalists, Hong Kong Journalists Association and PEN America have all reported on the recent decline of press freedom in Hong Kong.
 With attacks on journalists, the rise of self-censorship, advertisers withdrawing from media critical of the establishment, along with the existential pressures facing the wider industry, it is ever more vital that the territory has an independent platform for critical voices to be heard.

 HKFP is home to a mix of breaking news, original reporting, features and interviews, providing a direct platform for expert voices, citizen contributors, NGOs and advocacy groups.
 See our latest annual report.

 As a not-for-profit business, HKFP is becoming more sustainable with multiple revenue streams such as membership, crowdfunding, advertising, events, donations and content provision.

 We are not answerable to any corporate entity, business tycoon or mainland Chinese conglomerate.
 HKFP is run by journalists and serves the public.

 If you believe Hong Kong needs an independent English news source, please support us.

 The Hong Kong Free Press story has been covered widely by local and international news outlets.
 Click here to see what others are saying.

-We are available, for free, wherever you are: On Facebook, Twitter, Tumblr, LinkedIn, YouTube, Google+, Pushbullet, Flipboard, News360, Psiphon, Apple News, on Telegram @hongkongfp (Channel) and @hkfp_bot (Bot) and through our Android, iOS and Windows apps.
+Our news is available, for free, wherever you are: On Facebook, Twitter, LinkedIn, YouTube, Pushbullet, Flipboard, News360, Psiphon, Apple News, on Telegram @hongkongfp (Channel) and @hkfp_bot (Bot) and through our Android, iOS and Windows apps.